Foxtrot (album): Sleeve design

 The album's cover was the last of three Genesis releases designed by Paul Whitehead, following Trespass and Nursery Cryme.
-He was a former art director for the London-based magazine Time Out and gained inspiration from the lyrics to "Supper's Ready" which included references to the apocalypse.
+He was a former art director for Time Out and gained inspiration from the lyrics to "Supper's Ready", which alludes to the apocalypse.
 Whitehead wanted to present the Four Horsemen of the Apocalypse in an original way but it turned into something "a little more whimsical", with two horse riders being a monkey and an alien.
 The cover for Nursery Cryme had depicted croquet which represented the English upper class which Whitehead repeated on Foxtrot with the depiction of fox hunting.
 The croquet scene is also repeated, placed in the background which has the Victorian manor now replaced with a hole in the ground.
 Whitehead devised the album's title, which he had done for Trespass and Nursery Cryme as he recalled the group were stuck for ideas.
 He had heard the word "foxy", an American slang term for an attractive woman, during a visit in the United States, and "Foxy Lady" by The Jimi Hendrix Experience, which he used as inspiration to draw a female with a fox head.
 Whitehead's original illustrations for the three albums were stolen from the Charisma archives when it was sold to Virgin Records in 1983.
 Whitehead claimed that Charisma staff got wind of the imminent sale and proceeded to loot its office.

-The cover was not well received by the band at the time.
+The band disliked the cover.
 Gabriel felt less pleased with the design than Whitehead's previous works.
 Hackett felt "unsure" about the cover when he saw it for the first time, calling it a "strange" design that has made more sense to him over time.
 Banks thought it was the weakest cover Whitehead designed for Genesis.
-Rutherford felt the design was a decline in quality following the "lovely atmosphere" of the Trespass and Nursery Cryme covers, to Foxtrot which was "a little bit weak".
+Rutherford felt the design was a decline in quality following the "lovely atmosphere" of the Trespass and Nursery Cryme covers, saying the Foxtrot cover was "a little bit weak".
 Collins thought it was not "particularly special" and lacked a professional look.

 Release

-Foxtrot was released in October 1972.
-A non-album single, "Happy The Man" was issued as a single at the same time.
-"Watcher of the Skies" was rerecorded in a shorter version for a single.
+Foxtrot was released in September 1972.
+"Watcher of the Skies" was re-recorded in a shorter version for a US single.